Xovaryu/ClusterVisionF/README.md

 Want to compare multiple images with slightly or totally different prompts on the same seed and across different seeds at once?
 You can make a cluster collage like that with virtually no extra work.
 Want to make a sequence/video of cluster collages with that level of complexity but then changing steps/scale/whatever you want over time?
 Sure.
 If you can think of the conditions and relations you wanna test, there is a pretty solid chance CVF can do it, and without you having to create a ton of images while adjusting the settings yourself all the time.
 The limit isn't quite the sky, but rather Python's f-strings.
+Also CVF now has internal tooltips for fields and buttons that allow the program to explain itself at run-time with little to no need for external documentation.
+These tooltips can be brought up with right clicking.

 ## Usage
 Currently this UI also needs an active NovelAI subscription, so keep that in mind (there is a hint about NAI's ToS at the end of this README).